 Get ready for entertainment hyper-competition

-Millions of artists and animators means lots of more movies and TV shows.
-It also means things are going to happen cheaper and faster.
+Millions of Chinese artists and animators means lots more movies and TV shows.
+It also means things are probably going to happen cheaper and faster.
 Studios in China can simply deploy far more artists than they can in Hollywood.

-I suspect we are at the end of Hollywood’s golden age in China.
-Chinese consumers have arrived with money and are flocking to theaters to see the latest films.
-But serious Chinese competitors have not yet arrived.
+I suspect we are at the end of what has been Hollywood’s golden age in China.
+A period when Chinese consumers had money and flocked to theaters to see the latest films, but when serious Chinese competitors have not yet arrived.
 However, this will happen soon, just as it has for so many other industries.
-As domestic studios increase their production quantity and quality, they are likely going to wipe out much of Hollywood’s current success in China.
+As Chinese studios increase their production quantity and quality, they are likely going to wipe out (or at least challenge) much of Hollywood’s current success in China.

-Mass creativity in China will ultimately mean lots more creative teams, operating at a lower cost base than Hollywood and fighting far greater domestic competition.
-It is going to be a larger, faster and more ruthless industry than its U.S. counterpart.
-ODW is in good shape.
+In practice,“mass creativity” in China will mean lots more creative teams, operating at a lower cost base than Hollywood and fighting far greater domestic competition.
+Creative China is going to be a larger, faster and more ruthless industry than its U.S. counterpart.
+ODW is in good shape for this fight.
 But I suspect Hollywood studios that haven’t built their own operations in the Mainland will be in trouble.
 Stay tuned.